tkem/mopidy-dleyna/README.rst

 server.
 Compatible devices are discovered automatically on your local network, so there is no configuration needed.

-For more information, please see Mopidy-dLeyna's online documentation_.
+For more information and installation instructions, please see Mopidy-dLeyna's online documentation_.

 Project Resources